AidVir/payments-app/README.md

 ## 🔧 Configuration

-You can override notification URLs via `application.properties` or environment variables.
+You can override notification URLs via `application.properties` file which is located in `payments-app/src/main/resources/application.properties`

 **Example (`application.properties`):**